arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli dashboard extract --id <dashboardID> --format <json|yaml>`

 Create a dashboard: dashboards can be created only starting from a template.
 Supported dashboard template formats are JSON and YAML.
 The name parameter is optional.
-If it is provided then it overrides the name retrieved from the template.
+If it is provided, then it overrides the name retrieved from the template.
 The `override` flag can be used to override the template `thing_id` placeholder with the actual ID of the thing to be used.

 `$ arduino-cloud-cli dashboard create --name <dashboardName> --template <template.(json|yaml)> --override <thing-0>=<actualThingID>,<thing-1>=<otherActualThingID>`